ggeorgovassilis/gwt-sl/README.md

 The Server Library for GWT (in short SL) is a collection of Java server side components for the Google Web Toolkit AJAX framework with the current focus on the Spring framework by facilitating publishing of Spring beans as RPC services.
-The main binary dependencies are GWT 2.6.1 and Spring 3.2.x (older versions may work too).
+The main binary dependencies are GWT 2.7.0 and Spring 4.2.5 (other versions may work too).

 The Spring Framework is an established component framework for web applications that span authentication, database access and complex page flow.
 Through its aspect oriented approach